c00/botman/readme.md

 ## Data privacy

 `botman` talks directly to the OpenAi API.
 So assume that OpenAi knows about your plans to overthrow goverments and such.
 Other than that, botman does not reach out to any service.
 It does store your chat history locally in `~/.botman/history`.
-You can disable this in the settings file `~/.botman/config.yaml` by setting `saveHistory` to false.
+You can disable this in the settings file `~/.botman/config.yaml` by setting `saveHistory` to `false`.

 ## Motivation